Find a Home

 - You’re not expected to pay rent or utilities, and your host will provide you with food during your stay.

 Home Grown may be a new non-profit for Humboldt County, but host home programs have been around for a while now.
-Click here to hear from former youth and hosts in other host home programs around the US to see what their experiences were like.
+Listen to current and former youth and hosts describe their experiences in Host Home programs around the country:

 Still have questions?
 Find our answers to frequently asked questions here or reach out to Joann Taijala at [email protected] or +1 (707) 502-2228 for more information.